learn-co-curriculum/sinatra-password-security/README.md

 We've also stubbed out a user model in `app/models/user.rb` that inherits from `ActiveRecord::Base`.

 Fork and clone this repository and run `bundle install` to get started!
-Preview your work by running `shotgun` and navigating to http://localhost:9393 in your browser.

 ## Password Encryption with BCrypt